 Fortunately, most allergic reactions are not life-threatening, but any food allergy reaction can be severe and unpredictable.
 Reactions can range from hives that quickly go away on their own to a reaction called anaphylaxis that may involve the respiratory and cardiovascular system and can be life-threatening.
 The only recommended treatment for anaphylaxis is epinephrine.
 For more information on treating a food allergy reaction, speak with your pediatrician or physician.

 With increasing news coverage on peanut allergy in the past few years, there may be a misperception that there is a high incidence of peanut allergy in the U.S. and worldwide.
-However, the National Institute of Allergy and Infectious Disease (NIAID) estimates that only 0.6 – 1.0% of Americans has peanut allergy, and studies show that up to 20% of peanut allergies can be outgrown.
+However, the National Institute of Allergy and Infectious Disease (NIAID) estimates that only 0.6 – 1.0% of Americans have peanut allergy, and studies show that up to 20% of peanut allergies can be outgrown.
 Some studies estimate that as many as 2% of children may have a peanut allergy.
 However, the true prevalence of food allergies is unknown.
 Those with a family history of allergy, asthma, or eczema, may be at increased risk.

 The Risk of Casual Contact

-In those who are exquisitely sensitive, reactions to peanuts can occur from ingesting just a trace amount.
+In those who are especially sensitive, reactions to peanuts can occur from ingesting just a trace amount.
 This can cause anxiety, especially for the parents of peanut-allergic children.
 However, research shows that touching, smelling, inhaling airborne particles or just being near peanuts is highly unlikely to cause a severe reaction (Simonte SJ, et al. Relevance of casual contact with peanut butter in children with peanut allergy.
 J Allergy Clin Immunol.
 2003 Jul:112 (1): 180-2.)

 Smelling the aroma of peanuts is not the same as inhaling airborne peanut particles that could potentially contain the allergenic protein.
 The aroma of peanuts comes from different compounds that cannot cause an allergic reaction.
 Also, highly refined peanut oil is not required to carry allergen labeling because the process used to purify the oil removes the protein, thereby making it no longer allergenic.